armansafdari/export_stl_openfoam/README.md

 Another feature of this addon is ability of changing object orientation during exporting.

-Watch the video below to learn how to use this addon: https://youtu.be/la3QLy_aH18
+Watch the following video to learn how to use this addon: https://youtu.be/la3QLy_aH18